78257 Australian Discrimination Law

 Teaching and learning strategies

-Students prepare prior to coming to class.
+Students participate in activities and discussion in online classes.
 The Program (see below) provides subject sources that students should view, listen to or read.
-Subject sources (online, audio, text, video) are identified for each class and key questions for reflection must be engaged with prior to class.
+Subject sources (online, audio, text, video) are identified for each online class and key questions or activities for reflection, discussion or written responses must be completed before the next face to face seminar.

-As a presenter, students are required to collaborate with any co-presenters to present the material in the most comprehensive and engaging way.
-They will be expected to cover both ‘essential’ and ‘suggested’ material for the class, and to identify additional material, such as current or recent news stories, projects or cases, to highlight the issues for their topic.
-As a discussant, students are expected to be familiar with the ‘essential’ and ‘suggested’ material for the class, and come prepared to stimulate discussion and answer questions about the material.
+As a ‘discussant’, allocated to a particular class, students are required to cover both ‘essential’ and ‘suggested’ material for that class, and to identify additional material, such as current or recent news stories, projects or cases, to highlight the issues for their topic.
+They should come prepared to stimulate discussion and answer questions about the material.

 Class discussions provide an opportunity for students to build on their independent study and critically explore, analyse and reflect on a range of relevant issues as well as to develop and evaluate their own policy and regulatory positions.
 Students will be able to gain valuable feedback from their colleagues and the teacher and at the same time develop their skills in critical analysis and evaluation.